littlstar/littlstar.github.io/content-guide.md

 ##### Banners

 A banner is a great way to further promote your video to a wider audience and serves as a kind of advertisement for your video.
-Banners are **required** if you would like your video to be **featured** or **sponsored** on our platform.
+Banners are **suggested** if you would like your video to be **featured** and **required** if you would like your video to be **sponsored** on our platform.
 Currently, a banner can only be applied by [specifically requesting](mailto:support@littlstar.com?subject=VIdeo%20Banner%20Request) that one be applied manually by a member of our team.
 We are working on an automated system that will allow you to apply and replace a banner whenever you wish.
 When submitting a request for a new banner, please include a JPG image that is at least 1600px wide.

 #### Photos

-Coming Soon...
+When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 100MB**.
+We are working on a public HTTP import URL feature which will allow for sizes in excess of this limit.
+The following are general processing settings used by the Littlstar platform when creating these versions to support as many devices as possible.

+**Large**
+Width: 1600px
+Height: Fit to maintain aspect ratio
+Format: JPEG

+**Medium**
+Width: 640px
+Height: Fit to maintain aspect ratio
+Format: JPEG

+**Small**
+Width: 250px
+Height: Fit to maintain aspect ratio
+Format: JPEG

+**Thumbnail**
+Width: 100px
+Height: Fit to maintain aspect ratio
+Format: JPEG

+These versions have been designed to work across the maximum number of devices and clients.
+Each version is used to display your photo in specific sections and areas across our platform.
+However, the originally uploaded photo is used in our player on that photo's page to ensure every visitor experiences your photo at its maximum resolution and quality.

 ### Mobile Apps